ctmm-initiative/ctmmweb/help/1_import_options.md

 ### Load Session
 - Using `Save Session` button in `Work Report` page, input data and cached calculation results can be saved.
 - Uploading the session data zip with `Load Session` will restore them.
 Exactly same calculation can be executed instantly because of cache.
+The cache also helps in same session if some calculations have bee run before.
-The work report of that session is also opened for reference if app is running in local mode.
+- The work report of that session is also opened for reference if app is running in local mode.